Proposal for realizing unpaired Weyl points in a three-dimensional periodically driven optical Raman lattice: Conclusion and discussion

 In summary, we have proposed a Floquet-engineered 3D ORL scheme for realizing unpaired Weyl points via adiabatic periodic modulation of a 3D tight-binding topological insulator.
 The Weyl points emerge in the quasienergy spectrum of the low-energy sector, and their total chirality can be tuned to distinct nonzero values, corresponding to a controllable chirality imbalance.
 Furthermore, a synthetic magnetic field can be implemented in this setup using laser-assisted tunneling.
 We demonstrate that the resulting CME manifests as a time-dependent charge current parallel to the magnetic field, with the pumped charge per cycle being quantized to the total chirality in the weak-field regime.

 The proposed scheme is experimentally feasible with current ultracold‑atom techniques.
 First, ORL schemes have already been implemented in both alkali~\cite{Wu2016,SunW2018,Wang2021,Zhang2023} and alkaline-earth~\cite{Song2018b,Song2019,Liang2023} atoms.
 Floquet engineering has also been applied to an ORL to realize tunable anomalous topological bands~\cite{Zhang2023}.
 For $^{40}\mathrm{K}$ atoms, an ORL can be realized using laser beams at a wavelength of 768\,nm~\cite{Huang2016}; the corresponding recoil energy is $E_r=h\times8464$\,Hz.
 Second, as shown in Fig.~\ref{fig3}(b), a driving period of $T=500 E_r^{-1}$ is sufficient to satisfy the adiabatic condition.
 This timescale is well below the typical lifetime of ultracold $^{40}\mathrm{K}$ atoms in a 2D ORL, which is on the order of $\tau\sim1300E_r^{-1}$ (about 150\,ms~\cite{Wang2018}), making adiabatic periodic modulation practicable~\cite{footnote}.
 Third, laser-assisted tunneling is an established technique for realizing synthetic magnetic fields in ultracold gases~\cite{Aidelsburger2013,Miyake2013,Aidelsburger2015,Kennedy2015}.
 The field strength can be tuned continuously by varying the angle $\theta$, and the resulting charge current can be detected by monitoring the center‑of‑mass displacement of the atomic cloud~\cite{Lohse2016,Nakajima2016}.
-Our work thus establishes a viable experimental platform for exploring anomalous topological phenomena of Weyl fermions in ultracold atomic systems.
+Furthermore, a mean-field analysis for a representative inter-state scattering length in ultracold $^{40}\mathrm{K}$ atoms indicates that the on-site interaction lies in the weak-to-intermediate regime ($U\sim t_0$) and mainly renormalizes the driving parameters; this does not hinder the realization of unpaired Weyl points.
+However, interactions can enhance Floquet heating and thus reduce the coherence time, which should be carefully evaluated in future experiments.